Online Active Model Selection for Pre-trained Classifiers

-For \cifar, we trained 80 classifiers varying in machine learning model, architecture and parameter setting~\cite{Pytorch2019}.
-The ensemble contains models having accuracies between 55-92\%.
-The size of the test set for \cifar\ dataset is 10\,000 images.
+For \cifar, we trained 80 classifiers varying in model, architecture, and parameter settings available on Pytorch Hub\footnote{\url{https://pytorch.org/hub/}}.
+The ensemble contains models having accuracies between 55-92\% on a test set consisting of 10\,000 \cifar\ images.
 The \imagenet\ dataset poses a 1\,000-class classification problem.
-We collected 102 image classifiers that are available on TensorFlow Hub~\cite{TFmodels2020}.
+We collected 102 image classifiers that are available on TensorFlow Hub\footnote{\url{https://tfhub.dev/}}.
 The accuracy of these models is in the range 50-82\%.
-For test sets, we use the whole official test set with 50\,000 images.
+For the test set, we use the whole official test set with 50\,000 images.
 For the \emo\ dataset, we collected 8 pre-trained models that are the development history of a participant in SemEval 2019.
-The accuracy of models varies between 88-92\% on the test set of size 5\,509.
+The accuracy of the models varies in 88-92\% on a test set of size 5\,509.
 Lastly, for the \drift\ dataset, we trained an SVM classifier on each of 9 batches of gas sensor data that were measured in different months.
 We use the last batch as a test set, which is of size 3\,000.
-Due to the drift behaviour of sensor data among different time intervals, the accuracy of the models on the test set is relatively low, and lies between 25-60\%.
-We further collect a set of pre-trained models on \cifar\ dataset whose accuracies are relatively low, i.e., ranging from 40 to 70\%.
-We defer further analysis on this to the \pref{app:experiments_detailed}.
+Due to the drift behaviour of sensor data among different time intervals, the accuracy of the models on the test set is relatively low, and lies in 25-60\%.